kamilkisiela/loona/docs/react/advanced/how-store-works.md

 **It's normalized and there's a reason for that!**

 Since we operate on objects and everything is a graph it means we've got relations.
-Instead of storing whole objects inside of an array, the InMemoryCache took a different approach.
+Instead of storing whole objects within an array, the InMemoryCache took a different approach.
 If uses references and every object is stored separately.

 Let's split our example state into parts.